NVIDIA/cuOpt-Resources/cloud-scripts/README.md

 ```

 Status should say 'Running'.
-If the status is 'ErrImagePull' or 'ImagePullBackoff' then you specified an invalid NGC api-key
+If the status is 'ErrImagePull' or 'ImagePullBackoff' then you specified an invalid NGC API key

 There are two ways to repair this:

-* Destroy the machine and rerun the build script from the build host with a valid NGC api-key
+* Destroy the machine and rerun the build script from the build host with a valid NGC API key
   ```bash
   $ ../teardown-cuopt-server.sh
   $ ../build-cuopt-server.sh
   ```

-* Reinstall the cuOpt helm chart locally with a valid NGC api-key
+* Reinstall the cuOpt helm chart locally with a valid NGC API key
   ```bash
   $ export API_KEY=myvalidapikey
   $ export SERVER_TYPE=both # or jupyter, or api